Jack of all Inverts

 Breeding

 When a mature male spots a female, he will begin to wave his arms around to impress her.
 This dance can last anywhere from a few minutes to a half hour, and sometimes a female won’t be receptive.
 She will attempt to warn him or bite at the air, using a paintbrush to separate them.
 When a female is receptive she will be flipped by the male and they will mate.
 Mating can take anywhere from 10 minutes to over an hour in my experience.
+Sexual cannabalism is rare but can happen, especially if a female is reactive.

 Jumping spiders are surprisingly intelligent and personable.
 They are very curious and eager to explore if given the option to.
 Some will warm up to handling, others may not like it as much.